wcko87/rabiribi-map-editing/docs/room_background_images.md

 ![background_82](https://user-images.githubusercontent.com/27341392/30235462-6240be9e-953b-11e7-9d1f-cd6a5979dd2a.jpg)

 ## 83
-- Apparently the first Library background, but I can't get it to work.
+- Apparently the first Library background, but nothing comes up.

 ![background_83](https://user-images.githubusercontent.com/27341392/30235463-62458b22-953b-11e7-8489-887e01760527.jpg)

 ## 84
 - The lights turn on and off, hiding and revealing tiles.
 Library tiles are still somewhat visible when the lights are out.
-I also can't get the psychaedlic Library background to work here, either.
+The animated Library background is activated through event 346 (Enter Library), but activating it without recruiting all town members will warp the player to area 5.
+If area 5 does not exist, the player will be ejected into the death barrier.

 ![background_84](https://user-images.githubusercontent.com/27341392/30235464-6252b09a-953b-11e7-9950-6cfe2f5f8e60.jpg)